 Combining a trainer’s curatorial skill with a searchable video content management system, the best knowledge generated in your PD session can live on forever, shaping campus culture long after the day has passed.

 While a trainer in the corporate environment might expect to struggle with an audience that lacks experience in using a video content management system, in this area, academics are far ahead of their corporate counterparts.
 A quarter of all teachers now flip at least some element of their classrooms, and even those faculty that haven’t flipped have at least explored a MOOC or had one of their lectures recorded.
 In many cases, the same video platform used by professors to flip their classrooms and make lecture content available on-demand will be the same tool that you can use in flipping their learning experiences as well.

 Born at Carnegie Mellon University and deployed across university campuses around the world, Panopto is already in the hands of millions of end users.
 It is an all-in-one platform that integrates lecture capture, video editing, and video content management on any Mac, PC, iOS or Android device.

-If your university is already using Panopto for lecture capture, you’re already primed to flip your professional development.
-If you’re not using Panopto, contact a member of our team to request a demo or free trial for your university.
+If your university is already using Panopto for lecture capture, you’re already primed to flip professional development on campus.
+If you’re not using Panopto, contact a member of our team to request a free trial for your university.